 I can confirm that this does in fact work with homestead and elixir.
 However, I notice that the server hangs at provisioning on terminal.
 It doesn’t freeze, it continues to load, but it is one little weirdness that I’ve found.
-Again, server still works, this is likely a ruby issue.

 I’ve been looking using grunt/gulp for automation of my different tasks, such as css/js minification, and image manipulations so when I found out about automating tests for phpunit, I decided to give a try.

 Note: I haven’t really seen anything relating to this other than this, but I couldn’t quite get it to work using his bash script, so I ended up a making a few adjustments to his.